 Its slightly spiny-edged leaves form a large watertight cup, perfect for a tadpole nursery.
-Another species which holds a lot of water is A. fulgens; this species carries red berries for a long time on its inflorescence.
+Another species that holds a lot of water is A. fulgens; this species carries red berries for a long time on its inflorescence.

-The variety discolor has wine red undersides to its leaves.
+The variety discolor has wine-red undersides to its leaves.
 Unfortunately, these plants are too large for most vivariums, reaching almost two feet across.